Extending cycle for travel

 For example, instead of taking 8-10 weeks of active pills as recommended by your doctor, try taking 4-5 weeks of active pills, and then 1 week of inactive pills.
 You will get your period and have enough time to immerse (and restart the next set of active pills) before your trip.
 At that point you can revert to the usual schedule of 3 weeks active/1 week inactive pills.

 If at any point the staining becomes a flow, you should consider yourself niddah.
 While it can be difficult to distinguish between heavy staining and a light flow, one way to tell is if you need to use a pad (as opposed to a light pantyliner) to contain the bleeding.
 If that is the case, you can assume you are experiencing a flow.
 Lighter than that would be staining.
+Please see our page on stains for more detailed discussion

 Please feel free to get back to us with any further questions.